sftpplus/sftpplus-docs/docs/administration/event-handlers.rst

 In the case in which your installation generates thousand of entries each day, we recommend using specialized log management tools external to SFTPPlus.
-For more information about managing logs in high volume websites, see
+For more information about managing logs in high volume websites, see :doc:`the authorization section</administration/log-management>`.

-see :doc:`the authorization section</guides/log-management>`.

 Account Activity page in Web Manager